Configuration

 , don’t forget to remove the leading #

-that comments the line, otherwise your change will be ineffective.Command Line Options
+that comments the line, otherwise your change will be ineffective.Command line options

 Each distribution of Gatling comes with a CLI which can be used to select run time options.
 Use the following commands to access the full list of available options: